-Though the school no longer receives support from CSA, Suvarna is determined to keep the kitchen garden going.
-She enjoys whole-hearted support of the students and school staff who feel that the food garden has become an integral part of TSWRJC's identity.
-That being said, Suvarna is aware that sustained support and funding play a role when such projects encounter obstacles which are bound to arise due to erratic weather, water supply, seed quality etc. Currently, the school produces 50 kgs of food per month on an average, and they hope to inspire many other educational institutions area around the country to nurture sustainable food systems on the campus.

-Gardens as community learning spaces

-Christopher Pareira, 63, wants his garden to be a fertile learning space for people of all ages to connect with each other and nature.
+The students felt the difference in the taste and quality of the produce and were proud to be responsible for growing food for the entire campus.
+During the pandemic-induced lockdown, they were also able to distribute excess produce to migrant labourers returning to the villages.
+The collective motivation to grow food on the campus helped them overcome issues such as waterlogging, pest attacks etc, by working with villagers to devise solutions.
+Through saving money on the mid-day meal rations provided by the state government, Suvarna is able to use the funds to procure fruits that are not grown in the area, such as grapes and apples, for the students.
+Access to a wholesome diet has improved attendance in school and motivated better academic performance.
+Suvarna firmly believes that farming played a crucial role in bringing students and teachers together as they began thinking in terms of possibilities rather than failures.
+The way forward Though the school no longer receives support from CSA, Suvarna is determined to keep the kitchen garden going.
+She enjoys the whole-hearted support of the students and school staff, who feel that the food garden has become an integral part of TSWRJC's identity.
+That being said, Suvarna is aware that sustained support and funding play a role when such projects encounter obstacles which are bound to arise due to erratic weather, water supply, seed quality etc. Currently, the school produces 50 kgs of food per month on an average, and they hope to inspire many other educational institutions around the country to nurture sustainable food systems on campus.
+Gardens as community learning spaces Christopher Pereira Christopher Pereira, 63, wants his garden to be a fertile learning space for people of all ages to connect with each other and nature.
 He also runs a company to help people design sustainable living initiatives through growing edibles using compost generated from wet waste.

-63-year-old Christopher Pareira is an engineer by profession, and a nature enthusiast by heart.
-His ancestral home in Bandra is a flourishing nursery cum training centre, and is hard to miss amidst the concrete jungle.
+63-year-old Christopher Pereira is an engineer by profession and a nature enthusiast by heart.
+His ancestral home in Bandra is a flourishing nursery cum training centre and is hard to miss amidst the concrete jungle.
 His interest in gardening led him to start a recycling and composting centre in 2008, where he slowly started maintaining a plant nursery as well.
 His shop called D-ERT ('The Earth Shop') hosts a wide variety of edible and ornamental plants, mostly maintained by young volunteers and interns who work there to get some hands-on experience.
 Christopher has also hosted many workshops over the years to train people in composting and gardening.
 He has also helped many others install composting units like tumblers and rotating bins.
 Over 2000 sq feet of his home is dedicated to growing nearly 160 species of edible and ornamental plants.
-On the other side of his house, Pareira has the three tumblers that can process up to 150 kilograms of wet waste.
-About 5 to 6 kilograms of garden waste goes back to the garden after being composted in his backyard.
+On the other side of his house, Pareira has three tumblers that can process up to 150 kilograms of wet waste.
+About 5 to 6 kilograms of garden waste goes back to the garden regularly (depending on the waste generated, weather etc.) after being composted in his backyard.